-Dr. Paulsen is a member of the Finance and Product Innovation and Regulatory Affairs Committees.
+Dr. Paulsen is Chair of the Product Innovation and Regulatory Affairs Committee and a member of the Finance Committee.

 Dr. Paulsen's substantial experience as head of a successful multinational biopharmaceutical group, together with his scientific background, bring a unique perspective to the Company's critical efforts to develop reduced-risk products.